medic/cht-docs/content/en/contribute/medic/onboarding/all-the-things.md

 1. App developers take latest version of the CHT and build the app for the organization.
 1. Android flavor deployed to get branded app onto CHW devices / deployment.
 1. Dashboards are set up in Klipfolio, Superset or Grafana.
+1. Monitoring and alerting are set up with the CHT Watchdog.
 1. Go!
 1. App developers make ongoing enhancements.
 1. App upgraded as new versions of CHT are available.